 • The school system will not pay tuition if students exceed their reimbursable credit limit.
 Students who exceed their school system’s reimbursable credit limit are responsible for the closed contract fee and reduced tuition.

-• If a school or school system does not have a partnership agreement with Towson University, students’ tuition will not be paid by that school system, and the students are responsible for the closed contract fee and tuition.
+• If a school or school system does not have a "direct-bill" agreement with Towson University, students’ tuition will not be paid by that school system, and the students are responsible for the closed contract fee and tuition.

 • Tuition and processing fees are subject to increase.
 Students will be billed directly for the non-refundable, non-reimbursable processing fees by the Bursar’s Office for each course in which they are registered.
 A late fee will be assessed if the bill is not paid by the due date.